maitranghs/goshop/README.md

 # goshop

-This is a very simple e-commercial application is written in React and Node JS.
+This is a simple e-commercial application is written in React and Node JS.

 ## 1. Features
 - List all products with pagination